YellowChai/python_project2/README.md

 2. There are 2 monsters in 2 different rooms.
 3. Player has 1 life
 4. 6 items:
-    - medicine : Player can use it at the first monster attack to get the life back
+    - medicine : Player can use it after monster attack to get the life back
     - weapon : Player can use it when the player met monster(can get rid of one of the monsters)
     - key : need it to open the secret door
     - secret door : way out(need a key)